timoh6/timoh6.github.com/_posts/2013-11-05-Secure-random-numbers-for-PHP-developers.md

 <?php
 // We construct a "non secure" Random object.
 // It uses /dev/urandom and is therefore actually secure
-// (as long as your system supports at least either /dev/urandom or mcrypt extension or OpenSSL extension). require 'random.php';
+// as long as your system supports at least either
+// /dev/urandom or mcrypt extension or OpenSSL extension. require 'random.php';
 $random_compat = new PHP\Random();
 $int = $random_compat->int(1000);